The Mount is a small hill on Fleetwood Esplanade. At the top of it is The Mount Pavilion and it’s surrounded by the Mount Gardens.

 The Mount Pavilion

-Inside, it’s a beautiful building, still with pretty much of its original detailing.
+Inside, it’s a beautiful building, which retains much of its original detailing and features.

 The Mount Clock

-It’s worked from a mechanism inside the building.
-Inside the glass display case you can see the workings and watch the minutes tick by…
+The Mount Clock and two chimes is worked from a mechanism inside the building.
+Inside the glass display case you can see the workings.
+Look inside the case and see the seconds tick by –

 The inscription reads: